redwoodjs/redwood/CONTRIBUTING.md

 #### Publishing a package

-`./tasks/publish-local` will build, unpublish, and publish all the Redwood packages to your local NPM registry with a "dev" tag, for the curious it is the equivalent of running:
+`./tasks/publish-local` will build, unpublish, and publish all the Redwood packages to your local NPM registry with a "dev" tag.
+For the curious, it's equivalent to running:

 ```terminal
 npm unpublish --tag dev --registry http://localhost:4873/ --force